tapdata/idaas-pdk/docs/development.md

      * @param consumer
      */
     private void streamRead(TapConnectorContext connectorContext, Object offset, Consumer<List<TapEvent>> consumer) {
-        //TODO using CDC APi or log to read stream records from database, use consumer#accept to send to flow engine.
+        //TODO using CDC APi or log to read stream records from database, use consumer#accept to send to incremental engine.
         //TODO if offset != null, stream read will continue from offset condition.

         //Below is sample code to generate stream records directly